Bonanza, Arkansas

 Bonanza is a city in Sebastian County, Arkansas, United States.
 It is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area.
 At the 2010 Census, the population of Bonanza was 575.
 According to the 2018 US Census Bureau estimates, the population of Bonanza was 564.
-Bonanza began as a coal mining town of the Central Coal and Coke company.
+Bonanza began as a coal mining town of the Central Coal and Coke Company.

 History

-On October 10, 1851, Sebastian County was created from parts of Crawford, Polk, and Scott County Arkansas placing Bonanza within the boundaries.
-Coal was discovered near the Arkansas-Oklahoma line about 12 miles southeast of Fort Smith.
-The Central Coal and Coke company laid tracks to the area in 1896 as part of the "St. Louis and San Francisco Railway".
-Bonanza sprang up as a company town.
-Mine #10 did not give good results but Mine #12 soon had 144 workers.
-Mine #20 employed 185 workers and Mine #26 employed 76 workers.
-The workers and their families soon reached a sizable number and C.C.
-Woodson filed a petition to incorporate and on November 26, 1898 the town was chartered.
+On October 10, 1851, Sebastian County was created from parts of Arkansas' Crawford, Polk, and Scott counties, placing Bonanza within the boundaries.
+Coal was discovered near the Arkansas-Oklahoma line about 12 miles southeast of Fort Smith, Arkansas.
+In 1896, the Central Coal and Coke Company developed railroads in the area as part of the St. Louis–San Francisco Railway, structuring Bonanza into a company town.
+Mine No. 10 did not yield sufficient results, but Mine No. 12 soon had 144 workers.
+Mine No. 20 employed 185 workers, and Mine No. 26 employed 76 workers.
+When workers and their families reached a sizable number, C.C.
+Woodson filed a petition to incorporate, and on November 26, 1898, the town was chartered.

 Bonanza Race War

-Around 200 citizens held a meeting with the purpose of removing black workers from the town.
-A resolution was passed “demanding that about forty negroes employed by Central Coal and Coke Company leave town.”.
-On April 30, 1904, there was a gun battle between black and white miners.
-It was reported that around 500 rounds were fired and the Arkansas Gazette reported on May 7, "nearly all black residents had left the city.".
+On April 27, 1904, around 200 residents congregated west of Bonanza to decide on and ultimately pass a resolution "demanding that about forty negroes employed by Central Coal and Coke Company leave town", which, if necessary, would be administered by force.
+The United Mine Workers of America responded to rumors alleging its involvement as "false and unfounded" while pledging to protect its Black workers.

+On April 30, a gun battle between Black and white customers at a saloon escalated into a violent conflict consisting of armed white mobs directing gunfire into the homes of Black residents.
+According to the Fort Smith Times, "as many as 500 shots were fired during the night."
+On May 7, the Arkansas Gazette reported, "No one wounded during the fusillade, but Negroes were terrorized and decided to leave", adding that "nearly all black residents had left the city" by that time.
+Bonanza residents' forceful expulsion of Black people through terror has led to the location being described as a sundown town by the Central Arkansas Library System's Encyclopedia of Arkansas.